-To evaluate the instance segmentation capabilities we use as metrics panoptic quality (PQ)~\citep{kirillov2019cvpr-ps}, consisting of segmentation quality (SQ) and recognition quality (RQ), and intersection over union (IoU).
-IoU is defined by,
+To evaluate the instance segmentation capabilities we use as metrics panoptic quality (PQ)~\cite{kirillov2019cvpr-ps}, consisting of segmentation quality (SQ) and recognition quality (RQ), and intersection over union (IoU).
+IoU is defined by

-where $p$ is the set of points belonging to a predicted instance, $g$ is the set of points belonging to a ground truth instance and $TP$ is the set of matched predicted and ground truth instance pairs (with $\frac{|p \cap g|}{|p \cup g|} \geq$ threshold, we set it to~0.5 as commonly done).
+where $p$ is the set of points belonging to a predicted instance, $g$ is the set of points belonging to a ground truth instance, and $TP$ is the set of pairs of predicted and ground truth instances matched (with $\frac{|p \cap g|}{|p \cup g|} \geq 0.5$ as commonly done).

-The metrics PQ, SQ and RQ are defined as
+The metrics PQ, SQ, and RQ are defined as